 1. Discernment: Discernment is the power of comprehending a phenomenon with ordinary physical and mental capabilities as well as with Higher Intellectual faculties.
 As in the quotation above, discernment involves penetrating beyond what is obvious or superficial.
 Most humans have no conception of discernment's extraordinary, transcendent potency, because they mistakenly believe that it's easy, indeed automatic, for a person to apprehend what reality is.

 We begin to gain the elementary powers of discernment when we see that our ordinary view of reality is a deadly delusion, that comprehending reality requires our awakening and developing specific capabilities enabling us to fathom a veiled unknown actuality.

-To grasp how powerful discernment is, let's examine a phenomenon that many Americans feel they comprehend just through ordinary experience: President Barack Obama.
-They believe they know that he is a well-intentioned, brilliant, leader who is basically a humane person trying to do his best by the American people.
+To grasp how powerful discernment is, let's examine a phenomenon that many Americans feel they comprehend just through ordinary experience: President Donald Trump.
+They believe they know that he is a brash but well-intentioned leader who is basically a humane person trying to do his best by the American people.

 "In reality cognition is . . . spiritual struggle for meaning . . .
 It is decided by the intensity of the will to truth and meaning . . ."

 If you don't recognize that we're living in the time of a transcendent, spiritual struggle of Truth against devastation and falsehood, you're simply not awake enough to have much hope for survival.
 At this point in human history, we either overcome our deadly delusions and work to attain the spiritual power of discernment, or the human race may descend into increasing barbarism and ultimate extinction.

 We gain philosophical discernment by studying, among other concepts and operations, Plato's discerning of two realms, dimensions, or worlds.

 2. The world of delusion and tyranny